A1cX/azure-linux-vm-deployment/README.md

 # azure-linux-vm-deployment
-useful bash commands used in Microsoft Applied skills lab: "Deploy a linux machine in Azure" deployed the Linux VM via Azure portal with required configuration used Azure CLI scripts to automate the deployment of the Linux VM Post-deployment scripts that I used for used for partitioning the disk, installing Nginx
+This entry contains a list of useful bash commands I used in Microsoft Applied skills lab: "Deploy a linux machine in Azure" During this lab I:
+- deployed the Linux VM via Azure portal with required configuration
+- used Azure CLI scripts to automate the deployment of the Linux VM
+- Post-deployment scripts that I used for used for partitioning the disk, installing Nginx

 step one was to configure the Virtual Machine (VM1) accessed VM1 via SSH (IP is found in Azure portal at the Linux VM details) using command: